mattlean/lean-js-app-starter/docs/building.md

 ## Why use webpack still?

-At the time of writing, webpack is starting to fall out of fashion, but we still believe that it remains one of the best options for a JavaScript-based dev environment.
-Believe it or not, the time where setting up your development environment from scratch or using [Create React App](https://create-react-app.dev) was actually not too long ago (even though it may feel like an eternity already), and during the peak of this era, webpack was the number one build tool.
+At the time of writing, webpack is starting to fall out of fashion, but we still believe that it remains one of the best options for a JavaScript projects.
+Believe it or not, the time where setting up your development environment from scratch or using [Create React App](https://create-react-app.dev) was actually not too long ago (even though it may feel like an eternity in technology time already), and during the peak of this era, webpack was the number one build tool.
 LJAS originally was created in this webpack-era which is one of the reasons as to why we started with it, but we still intend to keep it because we think webpack's value still justifies itself in today's ecosystem.

 The most popular JavaScript-based dev environment is currently [Vite](https://vitejs.dev) which is undoubtably great for getting frontend web apps off the ground quickly as it hides the complexity around working with build tools.
 However, webpack stands its ground because there is still a strong use case where many users need full control of their build tools and require the ability to do things beyond out-of-the-box functionality with something like Vite.
-While Vite does offer you to go under-the-hood and customize its esbuild and Rollup configurations, at that point we argue that webpack becomes the superior competitor as it still has the most mature ecosystem that boasts an abundance of packages that can pretty much do everything you'd need along with a better selection of resources to search for and reference when compared to Vite, esbuild, and Rollup's resources.
+While Vite does offer you to go under-the-hood and customize its [esbuild](https://esbuild.github.io) and [Rollup](https://rollupjs.org) configurations, at that point we argue that webpack becomes the superior competitor as it still has the most mature ecosystem that boasts an abundance of packages that can pretty much do everything you'd need along with a better selection of resources to search for and reference when compared to Vite, esbuild, and Rollup's resources.

 webpack is also generic so it can be used for any JavaScript project, not just frontend ones, which is how LJAS can target other platforms besides browsers.
 Outside of meta-frameworks, there isn't really a ubiquitous Vite or Create React App equivalent for Node.js apps.
 By applying webpack to Node.js, we can introduce all the bells and whistles frontend developers have been working with to the Node.js space while making non-browser projects easier for frontend developers to adjust to.